 - Our hedges are browsed by Golden Guernsey goats

 - We condition our vineyard soil by mulching vine prunings back into the ground.

 - Our sprayer recycles spray so that only the vines are treated and there is no wastage or contamination.

-- We try to counter-balance any problems that might arise wither by using biological controls (eg importing lacewings as predators) or planting (eg bird cherry to distract the alien SWD (spotted wing drosophila))
+- We counter-balance potential problems with biological controls (eg encouraging lacewings as predators) or planting dead end hosts (eg bird cherry to distract the alien SWD (spotted wing drosophila))

 - We keep the grape marc, subject it to vermiculture for a few years and then use it as a soil-conditioning mulch in the vineyard.

-- As we only use about two thirds of the grape for Sparkling wine, to prevent the rest from being wasted, a third party uses it to make other wine products such as vermouth, shrubs and wine vinegar.
+- As we only use about two thirds of the grape for Sparkling wine.
+The rest is not wasted: a third party uses it to make other wine products (eg vermouth, shrubs and wine vinegar).

-- Our winery buildings are well insulated and therefore do not need heating or cooling.
+- Our winery buildings are so well insulated and therefore do not need heating or cooling.

 - We clean the tanks and barrels with steam both to avoid chemicals and to minimise water usage.

 - Our packaging is reusable and recyclable

 - We use eco-friendly, non-toxic vegetable inks on our foils.